 ensure confidentiality on individual children, sharing confidential and personal information on a need to know basis, bearing in mind the wishes of the individual pupil.

-act as the key adviser for staff and governors on issues relevant to Looked After Children and Post Looked After Children.
+act as the key adviser for staff and governors on issues relevant to Looked After Children and P Looked After Children.

 ensure that care and school liaison is effective including invitations to meetings and other school events.

-actively encourage and promote out of hours learning and extra curricular activities for Looked After Children.
+actively encourage and promote out of hours learning and extra-curricular activities for Looked After Children.

 ensure a speedy transfer of information, and records where appropriate, when a Looked After Child transfers to another educational placement.